uwmadisoncals/cals-main-plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 3.23.2 - 2019-04-16 =
+* Improved: UI clarity and user-friendliness;
+* Improved: security of the plugin.
+Thanks to Jan van der Put and Harm Blankers of REQON Security for the report!
+* Improved: UX for stats reporting emails;
+* Fixed: subscription confirmation email to include a plain text version of the email.
+Thanks Mathieu!

+= 3.23.1 - 2019-04-08 =
+* Added: new email type icons;
+* Improved: clearer steps in welcome wizard;
+* Fixed: added missing translation string;
+* Fixed: previewing unsubscribe page no longer unsubscribes the viewer;
+* Fixed: form validation error message translation strings.

+= 3.23.0 - 2019-04-02 =
+* Added: 12 fresh new templates;
+* Improved: mouse over highlights entire text block instead of partially;
+* Fixed: post titles with single and double quotes break email rendering in ALC and Post blocks;
+* Fixed: "import again" subscriber import errors fixed;
+* Fixed: Twig conflicts with third party plugins.
+* Fixed: import subscribers with custom fields no longer fails;
+* Fixed: social icon margins;
+* Fixed: updating an imported subscriber no longer triggers welcome email.

+= 3.22.0 - 2019-03-26 =
+* Improved: minor tweaks and fixes, special thanks to valdrinkoshi for a very helpful PR;
+* Improved: admin notices for authorizing FROM addresses;
+* Fixed: German umlaut characters no longer break JSON encoding and sending on some hosts.
+Thanks Oliver and others;
+* Fixed: increased limit for visible custom fields in form editor to 40;
+* Fixed: sending post notifications with "Monthly on the..." setting.

+= 3.21.1 - 2019-03-18 =
+* Improved: better highlighting when resizing widgets in editor;
+* Improved: sending with consistent FROM address;
+* Fixed: db connection issues for connections via socket.
+Thanks Nicolas!
+* Fixed: react console warnings when sending is paused.

 = 3.21.0 - 2019-03-11 =
 * Added: backwards compatibility method to fix 3rd party integrations;